The data model: applications and projects in Polaris

 Project type Description

 SAST & SCA A SAST & SCA project is a discrete body of code associated with a parent application.
 It can contain the entire application or can be one submodule in a larger application.
 It might correspond to one repository, but doesn't have to.
 Each SAST & SCA project includes a default branch, and may include more (non-default) branches.
-SAST and SCA tests always run on a single branch of a project (and issues captured in tests are linked to the branch and project).
+SAST and SCA tests (including external analysis tests used to import issues from third-party tools) always run on a single branch of a project (and issues captured in tests are linked to the branch and project).

 DAST A DAST project is a target web-accessible application you wish to test.
 Generally, the target uses source code from the application's SAST & SCA projects, but it doesn't have to.